pingkai/HiFierWebDocusaurus/docs/intro.md

 ---

 # About HiFier
-The name of HiFier is HiFi + er, which means people who like to play high-fidelity music.

 ## HiFier's design goals
 - **Cross-platform**: HiFier is currently developed using the [react-native](https://reactnative.dev/) framework, which provides basic support for cross-platform development.
 Currently, it supports iPhone, iPad, and Mac (based on iOS interface, non-native) platforms, and will support Android platforms in the near future.